How to Find a Medi-Cal Approved Doula in California

 Check Your Managed Care Plan Provider Directory

-If you receive Medi-Cal through a Managed Care Plan such as Central California Alliance for Health (CCAFH) or Kaiser Permanente, your plan’s provider directory may include doulas who are credentialed and contracted with the plan.
+If you receive Medi-Cal through a Managed Care Plan such as Central California Alliance for Health (CCAFH) or Kaiser Permanente, your plan’s provider directory includes doulas who are contracted with the plan.

 Attend a “Meet the Doula” Event